 What are the differences between chronic and recurrent UTI?
 Is bacterial identification the only way to diagnose and treat an infection?
 What about sex?
 How does sex impact a UTI and vice versa?

 These are some of the common questions we receive, so we passed them along to someone who could help answer them, Professor James Malone-Lee.
+Professor Malone-Lee passed away in early 2022 and we were grateful to have a chance to receive his insights.

-Professor Malone-Lee is one of the researchers and clinicians exploring these questions and more while treating patients with chronic UTI.
+Professor Malone-Lee was one of the researchers and clinicians exploring these questions and more while treating patients with chronic UTI.
 As is the case in many areas of science, much information has been gained, but there is always more to learn and explore.

 During our interview with the professor, he provided us insight into how he diagnoses and treats chronic and recurrent UTI.
 His method primarily includes plotting patient symptoms, white blood cell, and epithelial cell counts on a graph to monitor patient progress.
 Patient symptoms are the focus of his treatment protocol and are measured throughout to determine progress.